 The bottom layer is of course mango.
 I know I’m overwhelming people with the mango…it’s getting ridiculous.
 Imagine if I had a follower that hated mangoes!
 They’ve probably unsubscribed until March.

 The good thing about this cake though is that you can kind of choose whatever flavors you like the best.
 The middle layer (my favorite layer) is chocolate sorbet, and the top layer is an amazingly refreshing peach and raspberry sorbet.

 This cake is similar to the chocolate, berry, and cinnamon ice cream cake I made for my boyfriend’s birthday a while ago.
 Ever since making that cake, I was just itching to make another one.
 It was so good!
 My dream would be to have a recipe list full of hundreds of different ice cream cake combinations with all the ice cream flavors of the land!

-I didn’t bother making a base for the cake because whenever I’m eating ice cream cake, I always want less base more ice cream.
+I didn’t bother making a base for the cake because whenever I’m eating ice cream cake, I always want less base and more ice cream.
 AND IT’S MY BIRTHDAY!
 You could of course make the brownie base from the cinnamon and berry cake, or you could make a gluten-free and vegan base like in this frozen lychee cheesecake.

 Just double the recipe so it’s enough for the larger tin.

 This cake is absolutely perfect for the holiday season.
 It’s actually super easy.
-Especially if you aren’t as into making ice cream like me, and instead just buy your three favorite flavors.
+Especially if you aren’t as into making ice cream as me, and instead just buy your three favorite flavors.
 It makes a lot of ice cream to feed a crowd with minimum effort.